-Each zero waste T-shirt that is produced is one of 111 limited products and is uniquely sized for the buyer.
-The consumer who chooses which design he/she would like, provides his/her measurements and receives the premium customized T-shirt.
-Additionally, each purchase comes with a detailed description of where and how the materials were sourced and processed, ensuring that consumers have transparency into the manufacturing process.
+Each zero-waste T-shirt that is produced is one of 111 limited products and is uniquely sized for the buyer.
+The consumer who chooses which design he/she would like provides his/her measurements and receives the premium customized T-shirt.
+Additionally, each purchase comes with a detailed description of where and how the materials were sourced and processed, ensuring that consumers have transparency in the manufacturing process.
 If after five years, one wants to return the Zero.

 Textile Focus News Team